9: Èsan

 9: Èsan, also known simply as Èsan (Yoruba: Revenge), is the eighth studio album by Nigerian singer Brymo.
 It was released on September 9, 2021, along with 9: Harmattan & Winter.
 The album represents a change from the sarcasm of Libel and the hedonistic viewpoint of Yellow. Èsan comprises nine tracks and was produced and mastered by Mikky Me Joses.
-It was recorded entirely in the Yoruba language and is a mixture of alternative rock, afro-soul, sentimental ballad, and Yoruba folk music.
+It was recorded entirely in the Yoruba language and is a mixture of afro-soul, alternative rock, sentimental ballad, and Yoruba folk music.
 Thematically, the album deals with masculinity, exuberance, self-adulation, narcissism, and promiscuity. Èsan was nominated for Best Alternative Album and Album of the Year at The Headies 2022.

 Background

-Brymo released Èsan on September 9, 2021, along with his ninth studio album Harmattan & Winter.
-The album comprises nine tracks and was produced and mastered entirely by Brymo's frequent collaborator Mikky Me Joses.
+Brymo released Èsan on September 9, 2021, along with his ninth studio album Harmattan & Winter. Èsan comprises nine tracks and was produced and mastered entirely by Brymo's frequent collaborator Mikky Me Joses.
 It represents a change from the sarcasm and denial of Libel, and the hedonistic viewpoint of Yellow.
-Brymo dedicated the album to his significant other and described it as an ode to every woman, man, sigma, and order.
+Brymo dedicated Èsan to his significant other and described it as an ode to every woman, man, sigma, and order.
 He also said the record pays homage to karma and to the seasons.
-Recorded entirely in the Yoruba language, the album is a mixture of alternative rock, afro-soul, sentimental ballad, and Yoruba folk music. Èsan deals with themes of masculinity, exuberance, self-adulation, narcissism, and promiscuity.
+Recorded entirely in Yoruba, the album is a mixture of afro-soul, alternative rock, sentimental ballad, and Yoruba folk music. Èsan deals with themes of masculinity, exuberance, self-adulation, narcissism, and promiscuity.
 Moreover, it addresses the End SARS protests and contains a satirical commentary on religion.